Optimizing spend management for cloud services by streamlining reporting tools and maximizing savings

 Figma

-6 Months • 8 Projects
+6 months • 8 projects

 What did I work on?

-Including multi-dimensional reports and dashboards.
+Including multi-dimensional reports and dashboard.

 Save and share report filters to reduce repetitive tasks.

-Exchange and Return Hub
+Exchange and return hub

 Streamlined resource management for exchanges and refunds.